Applications for the 2019-20 English Language Assistants programme are open now.

 - Most of the posts in Chile are in universities.
-However, there are a few positions available in primary schools.
+However, there may be a few positions available in primary schools.

 - Posts in Chile are either from late July until late June, or from late August until late July.

-- Assistants will normally work a maximum of 18 hours per week (occasionally they will be asked to work extra hours, which will be paid on a pro-rata basis).
+- Assistants normally work a maximum of 18 hours per week (occasionally they are asked to work extra hours, which are paid on a pro-rata basis).

 Am I eligible?

 To be a language assistant in Chile, you must